-In this process, the article is restored by dragging it from Assets to Studio.
-Before this can take place, the structure that is needed in Studio Server for restoring the Digital article and any images that it contains needs to be created manually.
+In this process, the article is opened by dragging it from Assets to Studio.
+Before this can take place, the structure that is needed in Studio Server for storing the Digital article and any images that it contains needs to be created manually.

 Step 1.
 In Studio, make sure that:

-- A Dossier exists in which the Digital article needs to be restored.
+- A Dossier exists in which the Digital article needs to be stored.

 - The Dossier is opened.

 Step 2.
 In Assets, locate the Digital article.

 Step 3.
 Drag the article from Assets onto the opened Dossier in Studio.

 Step 4.
 Verify the properties of the Digital article and any of the images.
 Change them when necessary.
 See How it works.

 Step 5.
 Open the article to edit it.